Data Commons

 Who Can Use Data Commons?

 Anyone affiliated with a research institution (e.g. government, university or nonprofit research facility) can make use of the Data Commons for academic research.
+Data also is available to animal health industry researchers once your application/use is approved.
 When you create your login, you’ll be asked for your email address, credentials and home institution.
 All accounts are subject to approval by the Data Commons management team.

 Data Set Example

-This is an example of a data set that can be generated in Data Commons using the historical data from the Golden Retriever Lifetime Study cohort.
+This is an example of data sets available in Data Commons using the historical data from the Golden Retriever Lifetime Study cohort.

 Frequently Asked Questions